gorenje/millieons.org/w/cuckoo.md

 The Church of Uckoo points this splendidly ironic twistification of faith out and additional does not provide a step-by-step guide for reaching inner happiness.
 Not because the Church of Uckoo does not wish to share, the Church of Uckoo knows that each path, each journey is for each individual to take - on their own.
 The Church of Uckoo and its founders can only speak of their own journeys but cannot guarantee that application by others will help them on their journey.

 As lonely as this might sound, it is joyous and liberating to be your own God on your own path in your own world.
-Remember: the Church of Uckoo is solely a signpost not an accomodation on your journey.
+Remember: the Church of Uckoo is solely a signpost not an accommodation on your journey.

 **Will the conscious ever become more than the unconscious?**